truenas/documentation/static/includes/CreateDatasetSCALE.md

 If you want to configure advanced setting options, click **Advanced Options**.
 For the **Sync** option, we recommend production systems with critical data use the default **Standard** choice or increase to **Always**.
-Choosing **Disabled** is only suitable in situations where data loss from system crash or power loss is acceptable.
+Choosing **Disabled** is only suitable in situations where data loss from system crashes or power loss is acceptable.

 Select either **Sensitive** or **Insensitive** from the **Case Sensitivity** dropdown.
 The **Case Sensitivity** setting is found under **Advanced Options** and is not editable after saving the dataset.